The exact minimum number of triangles in graphs of given order and size: Concluding remarks

 The supersaturation problem for non-critical $F$ with $\chi(F)\geq 3$ seems hard; e.g.~even the `simplest' case when $F$ consists of two triangles sharing a vertex poses considerable difficulties, see~\cite{KangMakaiPikhurko17arxiv}.

-The case of bipartite $F$ is very different.
-A famous conjecture of Sidorenko~\cite{Sidorenko93} asserts, roughly speaking, that the minimal number of $F$-subgraphs is asymptotically attained by a random graph (we do not give a precise statement of the conjecture here).
+A famous conjecture of Sidoren\-ko~\cite{Sidorenko93} and Erd\H{o}s-Simonovits~\cite{ErdosSimonovits83} asserts, roughly speaking, that the minimal number of $F$-subgraphs is asymptotically attained by a random graph (we do not give a precise statement of the conjecture here).
 The conjecture is known to be true for trees, cycles, complete bipartite graphs, `strongly tree-decomposable graphs' and others, see~\cite{ConlonFoxSudakov10,ConlonKimLeeLee15arxiv,Hatami10,KimLeeLee16,LiSzegedy11arxiv,Szegedy14arxiv:v3}.